How to Clean Glass Jars for Reuse

 You'll want to soak the jars for a few hours or leave overnight hot water.
 This step is to get the attached labels saturated and easier for you to remove.

 Why remove the labels, you might ask?
 Well, the labels are much of a muchness.
-I prefer to remove them as, more often than not, they're added to the glass with toxic, super sticky adhesives that fade over time and can be quite the eyesore when it comes to pantry organization.
+I personally prefer to remove them as, more often than not, they're added to the glass with toxic, super sticky adhesives that fade over time and can be quite the eyesore when it comes to pantry organization.

 Step 2 - Label Removal